naylence/naylence-runtime-python/README.md

-# Naylence Fame Runtime
+# Naylence Runtime

-The **Fame Runtime** is the default runtime environment for the Naylence platform’s federated messaging fabric.
+The **Naylence Runtime** is the default runtime environment for the Naylence platform’s federated messaging fabric.
 It provides:

 - Secure, attach-token-based admission and handshake
 - Pluggable transport connector system